 Our Emergency Financial Assistance (EFA) can help you in times of need by providing financial support to facilitate shelter, property, health and family security.

 Vouchers are issued as support pledges to vendors to avert loss of shelter, electricity, heat, and water/sewage; prescriptions and transportation to maintain health care; or to obtain personal identification cards and other needs to facilitate employment, job training and benefit eligibility.

 Our Food Pantry offers emergency food assistance.
 We provide food orders based on a sliding scale according to the number of people in your home.
-We also share items from our area bakery and farmers market partners, as donations allow, on a daily basis.
+We also share items from our area bakery and farmers market partners, as donations allow.

-We’re able to provide non-perishable foods, baby products, including food and formula, toiletries, pet supplies and other miscellaneous items needed for 3-5 day supply.
-Our pantry is available for your home every 30 days per household.
-Christian Help is also here to make your holidays feel normal.
-Please reach out to us for Thanksgiving, Christmas, and Easter for a holiday meal, while supplies last.
+We’re able to provide non-perishable foods, baby products, including food and formula, toiletries, pet supplies and other miscellaneous items needed for 3-5 day supply, as donations allow.
+Food orders are available every 30 days per household.
+Christian Help will also help to make your holidays feel traditional.
+Stop in before Thanksgiving, Christmas, and Easter for a holiday meal, while supplies last.